mhashim6/blog/content/posts/self-review/react-prop-injection.md

 ```

 ### You see the problem here?
-How do I maintain the style characteristics of every screen and its children without coupling each screen to its children?
-In a realistic app you can have a lot more screens and even more children _(good for ya!)_ and not all screens share the same children.
+How do I maintain the style characteristics of every screen and its `children` without coupling each screen to its `children`?
+In a realistic app you can have a lot more screens and even more `children` _(good for ya!)_ and not all screens share the same `children`.
 It's a mess.

 ## Enter Prop Injection
-We need to dynamically pass props to children without having to writing them manually every time.
-We also don't want any children to assume which screen they're in; Children should be reusable in different screens.
+We need to dynamically pass props to `children` without having to writing them manually every time.
+We also don't want any `children` to assume which screen they're in; `children` should be reusable in different screens.
 So our aim is close to this
 ``` jsx
 const Screen = ({themeColor, children}) => (
   <div>